To Apply for a Visiting Fellowship

 - a research statement, not to exceed 1000 words, that: 1) describes the proposed work during the fellowship period.
 The proposal should outline a specific research project that can be accomplished during the Fellow’s residence at Harvard Law School; and 2) sets forth a specific work output for the completed project (e.g., book, article, database/website entries).

-You will be asked to arrange that TWO letters of recommendation be sent directly from your referees to the Program via our online application system.
+You will be asked to arrange that TWO letters of recommendation be submitted directly from your referees via our online portal.
 The application form includes a separate link for you to provide your referees.
 If more than two letters are sent, there is no guarantee that all letters will be read.

 Note: When you access the application form, you should be ready to enter all request information and to upload all supporting documents (CV, research proposal, and publication/writing sample), as the form cannot be saved.